-- A potential supplier offers money or a gift to influence a procurement/tender process. - A job applicant offers payment or a gift to increase his/her chances of being hired. - A gift (e.g. excessive hospitality) is offered to a local official, in return for him/her approving a proposal. - An NGO hires the daughter of a local official; the following month the NGO asks the official to grant an important permit. - A potential or actual beneficiary offers a payment or a gift in return for allowing him/her or their family to be given aid to which they are not entitled. - A government official asks for a payment to secure an NGO registration. - A customs official asks for an unofficial payment or gift to release goods (The last two examples may also be considered facilitation payments, which are simply another form of bribery see policy statement section).
+- A potential supplier offers money or a gift to influence a procurement/tender process. - A GOAL Member (as defined) seeks, requests or solicits, directly or indirectly, a bribe or favour in any form, as an inducement to do something which is dishonest, illegal or a breach of trust in the context of one's duties. - A job applicant offers payment or a gift to increase his/her chances of being hired. - A gift (e.g., excessive hospitality) is offered to a local official, in return for him/her approving a proposal. - An NGO hires the daughter of a local official; the following month the NGO asks the official to grant an important permit. - A potential or actual beneficiary offers a payment or a gift in return for allowing him/her or their family to be given aid to which they are not entitled. - A government official asks for a payment to secure an NGO registration. - A customs official asks for an unofficial payment or gift to release goods (The last two examples may also beconsidered facilitation payments, which are simply another form of bribery see policy statement section).